Is it Time For New Siding? 5 Questions to Ask

 Weather Damage

-While it’s normal for constant exposure to weather to gradually deteriorate your home’s siding (that’s why it’s there, after all), large weather events can cause bigger issues.
+While it’s normal for constant exposure to weather to gradually deteriorate your home’s siding (that’s why it’s there, after all), large weather events can cause bigger issues like freezing rain or tree damage.

 Wind damage can lead to loose siding and hail can cause your siding to dent and crack.
 Both will allow moisture to get into your walls, causing mold and other issues.